AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 The ESP32 DevModule of the gateway hardware is replacing the M5Stack and the D1-Mini fom the other projects.

 The same hardware and PCB as for the gateway is used.
-We only need one addional DS18B20 temperature sensor for the room temperature.
+We only need one additional DS18B20 temperature sensor for the room temperature.

 And of course the Sonoff POW R2 and a Tasmota switch to control the heater.
 That's all.
+On both devices the Tasmota software has to be installed.
+For details please have a look to the individual GitHub project pages.

 To adjust the program to your needs, you can change the settings in the sketch:
 ```